Environmental Management

 Global Safety & Environment Conference

-In June 2022, JTEKT held a web meeting with regional headquarters (North America, Europe, ASEAN, China, India, South America), to confirm our Medium-Term Management Plan in the environmental field, our initiative policies, and the status of our initiatives to achieve the total CO2 emissions target by 2030.
+In June 2024, JTEKT held a web meeting with regional headquarters (North America, Europe, ASEAN, China, India, South America), to confirm our Medium-Term Management Plan in the environmental field, our initiative policies, and the status of our initiatives to achieve the total CO2 emissions target by 2030.
 And thus, we mutually confirmed that the JTEKT Group will unite to improve environmental performance and work together to achieve the "Environmental Action Plan 2025", which was formulated to realize the Environmental Challenge 2050.

 Overseas Regional Environmental Meeting

-The regional headquarters gathered regional business entities to hold remote regional environmental meetings.
-In 2022, the Safety and Health Meeting was held in China in December, the Safety and Health Environment Meeting was held in the United States in October.
-It has also been held as a regular monthly meeting since October 2020 in Europe and January 2023 in ASEAN (Thailand).
-The meetings are attended by the safety and environment manager of each region and regional corporation, and through reports about the environmental activities and issues of each local subsidiary and disclosure and sharing of improvement cases and JTEKT's initiatives, we endeavored to raise mutual awareness of environmental issues among the business entities.
+In December 2024, the Safety and Environment Subcommittee was held in China, and in January 2025, and the Safety and Health Environment Meeting was held in the United States.
+The meetings are attended by the safety and environment manager of each region and regional corporation, and through reports about the environmental activities and issues of each local subsidiary and disclosure and sharing of improvement cases and JTEKT's initiatives, we endeavore to raise mutual awareness of environmental issues among the business entities.

 Environmental accident prevention activities